 If you love peanut butter, this peanut butter frosting is for you!
-It has a strong peanut butter flavor and, like a classic buttercream frosting recipe, it pipes perfectly onto cupcakes and cakes.
+It is just three main ingredients, has a strong peanut butter flavor and, like a classic buttercream frosting recipe, it pipes perfectly onto cupcakes and cakes.

 Peanut butter frosting is wonderful frosting to have in your frosting arsenal.
 As you might imagine, it goes really well on peanut butter cupcakes, chocolate cupcakes and vanilla cupcakes.
 But, the combination of peanut butter and banana may make my banana cupcakes my favorite pairing.